aspircd/aspIRCd/README.md

-## aspIRCd
+## AspIRCd

-**aspIRCd** is a high performance, IRCv3.2 capable, and scalable IRC daemon.
+**AspIRCd** is a high performance, IRCv3.2 capable, and scalable IRC daemon.
 It is a fork of the now-defunct ircd-seven and seeks to continue in the direction ircd-seven was headed.

-**charybdis**
+## Credits and Ex-Information
+1. *Charybdis*
+Aparently, the ircd-seven code was transformed to the charybdis's 3.5 base. (@charybdis-ircd)

+2. IRCa
-some of the coding has been taken from charybdis 3.5.7 , credits to charybdis maintainers.
+Some of the code has been taken from IRCa (@asterIRC)

+*Ex-Information*
+This IRCd heads in the version UnrealIRCd (3.2.x branch) was headed and continues to be in the same direction to provide the now removed features in the latest 4.0+ Releases.

+## What are we doing now?
+**AspIRCd** Development Team is currently working on transforming the current un-modern (5.2) release to work on the C++ based code base with modern features keeping the current features same as such heading towards (UnrealIRCd's 3.2.x features) Unreal's 4th Generation code base.

+You may contact us at:-
+vagbox@outlook.com
+AspIRCd Team,
+Subsidiary, VAG Ltd.

 ## General Information
 - This IRC daemon (aspIRCd) is relatively different community than Umbrellixians’ asterIRC project